sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

 *************
 Installation
 *************
-Giotto must be installed in both Python and R. Below, you will find the instructions for both `R Installation <R_Installation>`__ and `Python Installation <Python_Installation>`__.
+Giotto must be installed in both Python and R. Below, you will find the instructions for both Giotto Installation (which is done in R) and installation of Python Modules.
 Please make sure that your system has satisfied all of the requirements needed to sucessfully install Giotto.
-In addition, we have provided a way for users to automatically install all of the necessary python modules via R (see: `Automatic Installation <AutomaticInstallation>`__).
+In addition, we have provided a way for users to automatically install all of the necessary python modules via R (See: **Automatic Installation** below).
-Checkout our `Errors and FAQs Section <faqs>`__ for more information and troubleshooting tips on some common installation issues.
+Checkout our :ref:`Errors and FAQs Section <faqs>` for more information and troubleshooting tips on some common installation issues.

 Giotto Installation Workflow
 ==============================